Updated: November 24, 2015

 Originally posted: April 29, 2013

-Although one of the companies the representatives are purporting to be from is CashNetUSA, it should be noted that CNU of Washington, d/b/a CashNetUSA, website: www.CashNetUSA.com is licensed with the Department of Financial Institutions.
-There is no indication that these communications are being made on behalf of this licensed company.
-According to CashNetUSA’s website, the company has been targeted by several unidentified and illegal organizations that are falsely claiming to be lenders or debt collectors representing their company.
-To learn more, you may visit the company’s website at: http://www.cashnetusa.com/consumer-notices.
+CNU of Washington, LLC d/b/a CashNetUSA is licensed by DFI.
+However, this licensed company is not associated with the above scams.
+According to CashNetUSA’s website, it has been targeted by unidentified and illegal organizations that are falsely claiming to represent the company.
+To learn more, you may visit the company’s website at: www.cashnetusa.com/consumer-notices.

 DFI strongly recommends that consumers deal only with those lenders that are properly licensed to conduct business.
 Consumers can determine whether lenders are properly licensed using the “Verify a License” feature on the DFI’s website at www.dfi.wa.gov/consumers/findcompany.htm.